ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 <!-- Describe briefly the illustration, i.e., how you application is built, tested, released, and deployed. -->
 ### GitHub workflows

 To ensure the flow of the project, we use a tool developed by GitHub known as.
 GitHub Action, otherwise known as a workflow.
-This will also entail when the workflows are activated and used.
+This will also include when the workflows are activated and used.

 #### Build and Test